ppy/osu-wiki/wiki/Tournaments/OSIM/1/en.md

 10. Lag is not a valid reason to nullify a map.
 11. If there are any problems during the match occurence, the Tournament Management will make a decision based on referee's report.
 12. It is expected to be polite and respectful to each other.
 Penalties will be given if participants violates.
-    - If participants try to provoke other participants, participants who start the provocation will be reported to the OSIM staff and may be blacklisted in the future installments of OSIM.
+    - If participants try to provoke other participants, participants who start the provocation will be reported to the OSIM staff and may be blacklisted in the future instalments of OSIM.
-    - Usage of any illegal programs will be reported to the osu!staff and will be blacklisted in the next installment of OSIM.
+    - Usage of any illegal programs will be reported to the osu!staff and will be blacklisted in the next instalment of OSIM.
-    - If there is anyone try to play as the participants, their account will be blacklisted in the next installment of OSIM for both participant and the helper.
+    - If there is anyone try to play as the participants, their account will be blacklisted in the next instalment of OSIM for both participant and the helper.

 ### Tournament registration